adedomin/csc341-project/gym.md

 ### 1.2.3.
 Inventory Management

-A gym has a large amount of very valuable equipment.
+A gym has a large amount of high value equipment.
 It is important to keep track of it for accounting reasons, but also to ensure products are being properly maintained.

 There is a general equipment definition with basic information like the brand and name of the product.
-The equipment has an accounting value.
+The equipment has an inventory value.
-The equipment also has a date since it was bought and made available at the gym.
+The equipment also has a date, which indicates when it was bought and made available at the gym.
 For simplicity, it may be helpful to include a character that identifies what type of equipment it is.

 An equipment can be a weightlifting equipment.